Lung cancer is a disease in which cancer cells grow in the lungs. The most common type of lung cancer include:

 - Sputum cytology—a test that examines of a sample of mucus from the lungs

-- Biopsy —removal of a sample of lung tissue to be tested for cancer cells.
+- Biopsy—removal of a sample of lung tissue to be examined under a microscope

 Imaging tests evaluate the lungs and other structures.
 These may include: